-Olga Jorgensen Strimple, also known as “Jorgy” to her classmates, attended UNO from 1915 to 1919, when it was only known as Omaha University (OU).
+Olga Jorgensen Strimple, also known as “Jorgy” to her classmates, attended Omaha University (OU), later known as University of Nebraska at Omaha (UNO), from 1915 to 1919.
 At that time, OU was located on 24th and Pratt, and held its first classes in the Redick Mansion.
 It was a time when women wore long skirts with boots and neat, wide brimmed hats, when getting an education was an honor and a privilege for which students fought.
 Olga started her journey at OU and stayed true to her school; she became one of the most well-known and involved alumni in UNO’s rich history, and her legacy resonates even today.

-Known as a good student and talented editor, Olga was president of her class of 19 students, as well as a member of several extracurricular groups.
-She studied the arts while still finding time to
+Recognized as a good student and talented editor, Olga was president of her class of 19 students, as well as a member of several extracurricular groups.
+She studied the arts while still finding

 Olga Strimple was born on June 6, 1898 in Kennard, Nebraska.
 She received her education at Florence Grade School, Central High School, Omaha University , and the Chicago Academy of Fine Arts.
 On a break from school, she met Cecil Strimple, a former soldier who fought in World War I, and the love of Olga’s life.
 They married in June 1925 and made Omaha their home.